sudhi7/Restaurant-App/README.md

-# Restaurant-App
+# Serve Clever

-A simple restaurant app made of HTML, CSS and JS for waiters to manage orders and generate bills of the tables.
+A simple web application made of HTML, CSS and JS for waiters to manage orders and generate bills of the tables.